Skip to content

 NHS Continuing Healthcare (CHC) & NHS Continuing Care for Children & Young People

-NHS Continuing Healthcare means a package of ongoing care that is arranged and funded solely by the NHS specifically for the relatively small number of individuals (with high levels of need) who are found to have a ‘Primary Health Need’ (see more in Primary Health Need section below).
+NHS Continuing Healthcare means a package of ongoing care that is arranged and funded solely by the NHS specifically for the relatively small number of individuals (with high levels of need) who are found to have a ‘Primary Health Need’.
 Such care is provided to an individual aged 18 or over to meet health and associated social care needs that have arisen as a result of disability, accident or illness.

 Continuing Care is for Children and young people (0-17) who have complex health needs that have arisen as a result of disability, accident or illness, who may require additional support that cannot be met by existing NHS universal and specialist health services.
 This additional support is assessed and agreed via the Continuing Care Assessment process and the care is then delivered through a tailor-made commissioned package of care.